facebookresearch/hydra/website/docs/tutorials/basic/8_working_directory.md

 Working directory : /home/omry/dev/hydra/outputs/2019-09-25/15-16-19
 ```

-Let's take a look at one of those working directories:
+Let's take a look at one of the working directories:
 ```text
 $ tree outputs/2019-09-25/15-16-17
 outputs/2019-09-25/15-16-17